OttCS/OttCS/blog/2024/5/linux-automatic1111-sd.md

 git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui.git
 ```

-The default `webui-user.sh` file assumes that the latest version of python will work, which it doesn't.
-Python environments are too much work, especially since there's a much easier option.
+The default `webui-user.sh` file assumes that the latest version of python will work, which it (most likely) doesn't.
 Open and change line 16 from `#python_cmd="python3"` to the following, making sure to save.

 ```
 python_cmd="python3.10"